-The Master of Science in Justice and Public Safety is designed to provide advanced preparation for persons interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.
-The Executive Master of Science in Public Safety is offered to working professionals at the Huntsville Red-stone Arsenal.
-The Judicial Administration option is an American Bar Association-approved program.
-Its objective is to produce extremely competent, well-rounded individuals who have advanced preparation for careers as paralegals/legal assistants, court or other judicial administrators, and/or for admission to law school.
-Students in the judicial administration option also earn the ABA-approved paralegal certificate upon completion of the necessary courses.
-Paralegals/legal assistants are not attorneys but aid attorneys in the practice of law.
-Please note that there is a legal restriction against the practice of law by non-lawyers, including paralegals/legal assistants.
+The Legal Studies option is an American Bar Association-approved program.
+Its objective is to produce extremely competent, well-rounded individuals who have advanced preparation for careers as paralegals/legal assistants and court or other judicial administrators.
+Students interested in later attending law school may want to consider the Legal Studies option.
+Students in the judicial administration option also earn an ABA-approved paralegal certificate upon completion of the necessary courses.
+Paralegals/legal assistants are not lawyers, but, rather, assist lawyers.
+Please note that Alabama law prohibits the practice of law by non-lawyers, including paralegals/legal assistants.
+Paralegals/legal assistants may not provide legal services directly to the public, except as permitted by law.
+AUM is an institutional member of the American Association for Paralegal Education.